Language selection

 8. Accordingly, the CBSA monitors imports of FCFS TRQ goods and provides information to Global Affairs Canada on the quota status for each category.
 The CBSA uses the Quota File, which is a system designed to calculate commercial imports of FCFS TRQ goods classified as within access commitment.
 Quota quantities are updated daily, except for weekends and statutory holidays, and when a grain equivalency conversion factor applies to a tariff item, that factor is applied by the Quota File to calculate the quantity of quota used and remaining.

 9. Pursuant to section 6.2 of the EIPA, Global Affairs Canada is responsible for determining the quota for each category of FCFS TRQ goods.
-Global Affairs Canada issues a Notice to Importers prior to the closure date for a particular category, when the quota is almost filled, in order to minimize disruptions to transactions in progress.
-The CBSA’s Technical Commercial Client Unit also issues a Notice to Importers on the Electronic Bulletin Board with the closure date.
+Global Affairs Canada issues a Notice to Importers prior to the closure date and time for a particular category, when the quota is almost filled, in order to minimize disruptions to transactions in progress.
+The CBSA's Technical Commercial Client Unit also issues a Notice to Importers on the Electronic Bulletin Board with the closure date and time.

 10. Prior to accounting for their FCFS TRQ goods, for the most up-to-date information on the quota status, importers should consult the Global Affairs Canada website and review the information on TRQs.